 What does the course consist of?

-The course will consist of three 90-minute online interactive tutorials.
-Trainees will be assigned to a cohort of around 30 trainees from across Scotland and remain in their cohort during the three tutorials.
+The course will consist of two 90-minute online interactive tutorials.
+Trainees will be assigned to a cohort of around 30 trainees from across Scotland and remain in their cohort during the two tutorials.
 Each tutorial will cover a different aspect of QI which will support trainees as they work through their project.